denoland/denokv/npm/README.md

 **V8 Serialization**

-Deno KV uses V8 serialization to serialize values, provided natively by Deno and when using this package on Node automatically via the [built-in `v8` module](https://nodejs.org/api/v8.html#serialization-api).
+Deno KV uses [V8](https://v8.dev/docs)'s serialization format to serialize values, provided natively by Deno and when using this package on Node automatically via the [built-in `v8` module](https://nodejs.org/api/v8.html#serialization-api).

 [Bun](https://bun.sh/) also provides a `v8` module, but uses a different serialization format under the hood (JavaScriptCore).